Learn how to align big data initiatives with the strategy of your organization, and validate your efforts with Key Performance Indicators.

 - Powering KPIs with big data.
 Track performance metrics for the big data initiatives; use RESTFul API to enter real-time big data reports into the indicators.

-If you are not a user yet, then you can start with a free trial version of BSC Designer, which is available online.
+If you are not a user yet, then you can start with a free plan of BSC Designer, which is available online.

 - Access templates.
-Sign-up with a free account at BSC Designer for immediate access to 23 scorecard templates, including Big Data Scorecard discussed in this article.
+Sign-up with a free plan at BSC Designer for immediate access to 23 scorecard templates, including Big Data Scorecard discussed in this article.

 - Master skills.
 Check out free video tutorial for the Balanced Scorecard.
 Master your strategy planning and execution skills with Strategy Execution training.